 - The production used floor projectors for the first time.

-- Susan Lawton, the Tattoo Sales Manager retired following her 39-year career with The Royal Edinburgh Military Tattoo.
+- Susan Lawton, the Head of Sales retired following her 39-year career with The Royal Edinburgh Military Tattoo.

 - The 2020 Tattoo Theme is ‘The Platinum Edition’.
 Celebrating 70 proud years of the Tattoo.